CatX711/Pain_With_JavaScript/JS_Websites/jsNotes.md

 10
 -->

 # Look at "code" for notes.
-Thank you and enjoy reading my pain...
+Thank you and enjoy reading my near 1000 line note file...